-- Our Saturday services time is the same @ 6:30pm.
+- Our Saturday services time is the same @ 6:30 or sometime 7pm.

-- Our Bible Study is now every Tuesday’s also aired live from our Living room via Facebook at the same time at 7pm.
+- Our Bible Study is now every Tuesday’s also aired live from our Living room via Facebook at the same time at 7pm (English only).

 - We also have every Friday “The Godly Inspired Solution~The GIS.”
 The GIS is geared to teach women and also men to be Godly – living our lives through and by the undiluted word of God.
 We must seek God with a sincere heart for His plan and purpose for our lives so that when we get back together doing all things together we would have grown in the things of God.